Team: Huntress Managed Managed Endpoint Detection and Response (EDR)

 Agents page

-You can filter the table for macOS to open individual endpoints.
+You can filter the table for macOS to open individual agents.

-Here, you can find more details in the macOS Agent Readiness panel for that specific endpoint.
+Here, you can find more details in the macOS Agent Readiness panel for that specific agent.

 From Command line

-You can also verify from the command line with administrator privileges by using these commands:
+You can also verify from the command line with administrator privileges by using these commands on version 0.14.26:

 sudo /Applications/Huntress.app/Contents/MacOS/Huntress extensionctl status